 Digital Resource Coordinator

-Celebrating every time a disciple makes a disciple and the church multiplies itself until there is a transforming presence in every zip code.
+Celebrating every time a disciple makes a disciple and a church multiplies itself, until The Wesleyan Church has a transforming presence in every zip code.

 A Message from our General Superintendent